jinyang-yu/DSSG_ERA/risk_pairing/README.md

 ## Folder Structure
 ```
-├── outputs/                                          # Stores outputs from evaluation
+├── outputs/                                          # Stores outputs
 │   ├── websites_with_summary/                        # Outputs website jsons with the summary key            |
 ├── scripts/                                          # Linking scripts
 │   ├── link_websites_to_risks_topic_modelling.py     # Script for linking based on topic modelling (archived)
 │   ├── link_websites_to_risks.py                     # Using cosine similarity to link websites to risks
 │   ├── news_article_summarization.py                 # Summarizes website articles
 |
 ├── risk_list.cvs                                     # List of risks from Risk Universe.
 Use in topic modelling
 ```

 ## Workflow